adapter-hub/adapters/docs/contributing/adding_adapter_methods.md

 ❓ To make sure the new adapter implementation works properly, it is useful to train some example adapters and compare the training results to full model fine-tuning and/or reference implementations.
 Ideally, this would include training adapters on one (or more) tasks that are good for demonstrating the new method and uploading them to AdapterHub.

-HuggingFace already provides example training scripts for many tasks, some of them have already been modified to support adapter training (see https://github.com/Adapter-Hub/adapters/tree/main/examples).
+Hugging Face already provides example training scripts for many tasks, some of them have already been modified to support adapter training (see https://github.com/Adapter-Hub/adapters/tree/main/examples).